 The biggest capital requirements of Sp Mortgage Bank are comprised of mortgage loan receivables.
-The standard method is applied to calculate the capital requirement for credit risk of the Bank.
+The standard method is applied to calculate the capital requirement for credit and counterparty risk of the Sp Mortgage Bank.
 The capital requirement for operational risk is calculated by the basic method.
+The capital requirement relating to market risk is calculated by the basic method for the foreign exchange exposure if the total net foreign exchange position is over 2 % of the aggregate amount of own funds.
+Sp Mortgage Bank does not have a trading book and Sp Mortgage Bank's business does not involve taking commodity risk.